Epicurius/Doom-Not-Doom/README.md

 * [Collision Detection](#collision-detection)

 ##### Engine Flow
-When designing and building the game engine my priority was performance (FPS) over features.<br>
+When designing and building the game engine my priority was performance (FPS) over features.</n>
-In my mind a game with many features but low performance is worse that the opposite,<br>
+In my mind a game with many features but low performance is worse that the opposite,</n>
-so with the constraints of no hardware acceleration (GPU) and no 3rd party 3D Library (OpenGl)<br>
+so with the constraints of no hardware acceleration (GPU) and no 3rd party 3D Library (OpenGl)</n>
-multithreading (pthreads) was my best option.<br>
+multithreading (pthreads) was my best option.</n>

 <img src="./ReadMeAssets/DnD_Engine_Flow.jpg" alt="Engine_Flow" width="900"/></p>